Come, share the gifts of God with us,

 Texts of the bulletin and sermon are also mailed out on Saturday: sign up for our enews: osimm@tbaytel.net.
 They are posted on our website on Saturday: www.oursaviourstbay.org .

-Holy Communion is being shared in both kinds.
-We continue to receive a ‘wafer-in-a-cup’ as we enter the sanctuary.
-At the time of the Communion we eat the bread while sitting in the pews.
-(Gluten-free wafers are available – please see the usher.
-You may also bring your own bread.)
-Then we are invited to come up the centre aisle to receive the wine/grape juice.
-Prefilled glasses in trays are on a table at the foot of the chancel stairs.
+At the time of the sharing of Communion, all are invited to come up the centre aisle to the foot of the chancel steps to receive the bread and the wine/grape juice.
+Gluten-free wafers are available.
 After taking a glass, please go off to the side and drink.
 There is a receptacle for the used glasses as we go back to our seats via the side aisles.

 If watching online, when the presiding minister says, ‘The body and blood of Christ given and shed for you’, we welcome all to take and eat a piece of bread, and then to take a glass of wine or other beverage, remembering and giving thanks for the promises of grace, forgiveness, love, new life, and community given us in Christ Jesus.

-The Health Unit continues to recommend the wearing of masks in public areas when social distancing cannot be maintained.
+The Health Unit continues to recommend the wearing of masks in public areas when exposed to the corona virus or immunocompromised.

 The Congregational Council endorses this for those who wish to wear masks, and continues to make masks and hand sanitizer available in the front hall and Immanuel Hall.